 Engineering and Technology

-We are also proud to publish many journals on behalf of, or in association with, prestigious Societies, including the International Academy of Astronautics (Acta Astronautica), the International Association for Wind Engineering (Journal of Wind Engineering & Industrial Aerodynamics), and the Society of Manufacturing Engineers (Journal of Manufacturing Systems, Journal of Manufacturing Processes and Manufacturing Letters).
+Welcome to the Engineering and Technology area of Elsevier.
+Elsevier publishes over 130 highly respected engineering journals, covering key topics.
+We are also proud to publish many journals on behalf of, or in association with, prestigious Societies, including the International Academy of Astronautics, the International Association for Wind Engineering, the Institution of Structural Engineers, and the Society of Manufacturing.

 The journals we publish are constantly developing in terms of aims and scope, editorial processes and online content innovation.
-Community feedback plays an important role in this process and we welcome comments and suggestions related to existing titles, or ideas for new developments.
+They are available online via ScienceDirect, www.sciencedirect.com, the essential information resource for over 14 million scientists worldwide.

 Case Studies in … New Open Access Journals Key elements of these new journals include: